Seafood’s got a reputation for being intimidating to cook and difficult to prepare.

 It starts out with a quick guide to buying and choosing the freshest fish before moving on to how to prep, skin, and fillet.

 There’s then a chapter on basic recipes which is an absolute gold mine of information.
 Here Gordon gives us the lowdown on how to make sauces, stocks, vinaigrettes, and flavoured butter that go with seafood.
 Sauce Thermidor, olive oil hollandaise, gribiche, Vierge, harissa, and sea urchin butter are just a taste of this chapter.

 The remainder of the book contains the more involved recipes and is divided up into soups, salads, starters, risottos, pasta, dinner party, and homestyle fish to give you just a small idea of what to expect.

-Verdict: A soon to be classic seafood cookbook, with great recipes that work, and beautiful photos that will make you want to give the dishes a try.
+Verdict: A soon to be classic seafood cookbook, with great recipes that work, and beautiful photos that actually want to make you give the dishes a try.
 Recipes vary from ridiculously easy fennel and cod soup to a more difficult red mullet and pepper terrine.
-So there's something here for everybody no matter your skillset in the kitchen.
+So there’s something here for everybody no matter your skill set in the kitchen.

 Best Grilling Seafood Cookbook

 Karen Adler & Judith Fertig ❙ 2002 ❙ kindle, hardback & paperback ❙ 416 pages ❙ 300 recipes

 Cooking outdoors on a naked flame requires a different set of skills and poses a whole new set of problems especially when it comes to seafood, fish, and shellfish.